wyfo/apischema/docs/json_schema.md

 !!! note
     `schema` function has an overloaded signature which prevents to mix incompatible keywords.

-Two other arguments enable a finer control of the JSON schema generated :
+Two other arguments give a finer control of the JSON schema generated:

-- `extra` enable to add arbitrary keys to schema;
+- `extra`, either a mapping which will be merged in the schema, or a callable taking the schema dictionary to be modified in place.
-- `override=True` prevents *apischema* to use the annotated type schema, using only `schema` annotation.
+- `override=True` prevents *apischema* to use the annotated type schema, using only `schema` annotation, especially `extra` parameter.

 ```python
 {!schema_extra.py!}